 As the theme park capital of the world, Orlando has a million and one attractions.
 But magical holidays don’t come cheap, and enjoying a week or two in the Sunshine State can be pricey.
-Finding a flight deal to Orlando is a piece of cake but, by the time you’ve sorted out your accommodation, car hire and park tickets, you might need a lie down.
+Finding cheap flights to Orlando is a piece of cake but, by the time you’ve sorted out your accommodation, car hire and theme park tickets, you might need a lie down.
 And a loan.

 Luckily, Orlando has plenty of things going on that don’t cost a dime.
 From art galleries to the great outdoors, there’s something for kids and adults alike.
 Take a look at 12 free things to do in Orlando.